 The United States Global Positioning System (GPS) is currently the Earth’s only fully functional Global Navigation Satellite System (GNSS) (49).
 At present, there are twenty-four GPS satellites currently orbiting Earth at approximately 11,000 nautical miles, each transmitting signals back and forth to GPS receivers – like those worn by the athletes.
 This transmission of information allows the satellites to determine (49):

-For example, using GPS systems inside stadiums and indoor sport complexes can potentially reduce the number of available satellites, and therefore effect the transfer of data.
-This interference therefore affects the transmission of signals between the satellites and the GPS units, and thus results in ‘lost’ data.
+For example, using GPS systems inside stadiums and indoor sport complexes can potentially reduce the number of available satellites, and therefore affect the transfer of data.
+This interference, therefore, affects the transmission of signals between the satellites and the GPS units, and thus results in ‘lost’ data.
 Though some researchers have developed software that identifies the cause for the signal loss, and provide calculations to manage it (50), to the best of our knowledge, we are unaware if:

 - This calculation method is reliable in a sporting context.